 The amended legislation also required employers to develop a harassment policy, program and training, but fell short by not requiring employers to take every precaution reasonable in the circumstance for the protection of workers from harassment.
-Further amendments in September 2016 expand harassment provisions, to include a new "workplace sexual harassment" definition, that explicitly recognizes sexual harassment as part of workplace harassment.
+Further amendments in September 2016 expand harassment provisions, to include a new "workplace sexual harassment" definition that explicitly recognizes sexual harassment as part of workplace harassment.
 The requirement to inform the person who complained of harassment "of the results of the investigation and of any corrective action that has been taken or that will be taken as a result of the investigation," was added in 2016.
-Even with the amendment the law still does not explicitly require employers to prevent harassment.
+Even with the amendment, the law still does not explicitly require employers to prevent harassment.
 The legislation also still does not explicitly protect workers from psychological harm that results from exposure to violence or harassment.

-ONA will continue to strive for progressive gains in the area of collective bargaining for all our members and continue to lobby the government to fully implement the Dupont Coroner's Jury recommendations and to expand violence/harassment legislation that protects our members from psychological harm.
+It is ONA's position that in circumstances where the employer/supervisor is aware of a potential or known violence hazard and does not take every precaution reasonable for the protection of our members, the employer and supervisor are in violation of the Occupational Health and Safety Act (OHSA) and should be held accountable.
+ONA will continue to strive for progressive gains in the area of collective bargaining for all our members and continue to lobby the government to expand violence/harassment legislation that protects our members from psychological harm.

+ONA members must take strong leadership roles in removing violence/harassment from the workplace by exercising their rights and pressing for enforcement of the OHSA and collective agreements.
 Nothing can bring Lori Dupont back, but if we hold our employers accountable and ensure enforcement of legislation something positive can come from her death.